-The Off the Block National Player of the Month recognizes the best individual performances from NCAA Division I-II men’s volleyball players during the month.
-In addition, it gives volleyball fans from around the world the chance to determine who was the best player through online voting on the Off the Block website.
+The Off the Block/Frisco Mo National Player of the Month recognizes the best individual performances from NCAA Division I-II men’s volleyball players during the month and gives volleyball fans from around the world the chance to determine who was the best player.

 The National Player of the Month is a two-round event with the opening round consisting of finalists being placed into one of five ballots based on their position.
 The five winners on the position ballots advanced to the championship round, along with the runner-up who received the most votes.

-Check out the finalists below for the National Player of the Month in January.
-Individuals can vote using at the poll below or by visiting offtheblockblog.com/playerofmonth.
+Check out the finalists below and cast your vote for the National Player of the Month in January.

 Bradley Creamer, George Mason — Ended the month with a .604 attack percentage and at least five blocks in three matches

 Heath Hughes, Grand Canyon — Guided the offense to a .406 attack percentage and had a match-high 12 digs in a sweep against No. 12 Concordia-Irvine

 Trevor Kennan, George Mason — Had a combined 29 digs in a two-match series against Ball State

 Andrew Kohut, Belmont Abbey — Entered the weekend second in the nation with a 5.00 kills per game average

 JP Payne, Queens — Ended the month with at least five blocks in four matches and a .366 attack percentage